nicksisco1932/The_SIR-qMT_toolbox/README.md

       Pkg.precompile()
       notebook()
 ```
-Then open SIR_qMT_test.ipynb from your local device.
+Then open and run the SIR_qMT_test.ipynb from your local device.

 **Compare your results to our results**
 <p align="center">